 The Partnership doesn’t differentiate between SCITT & School Direct trainee teachers, as Partner schools share the same passion and vision when selecting and training future teachers for Doncaster.
 Students learn alongside each other regardless of which programme they are on, receiving the same levels of support and training, delivered for and by schools working collaboratively.
 As a genuinely schools-based provider, we can do this as our schools are not just notionally ‘in partnership’ with an ITT provider they ARE the Partnership.

-From the end of March 2018, the key responsibilities and the majority of the functions of the National College for Teaching & Leadership (NCTL) transferred into the direct control of the Department for Education (DfE) who are currently accommodating requests from School Direct Lead Schools and ITT Providers for alternative or additional places, including School Direct (Salaried) places in certain subjects, so please check the How to Apply section on their website for details, as these may change throughout the year.
+Since the end of March 2018, the key responsibilities for teacher training transferred into the direct control of the Department for Education (DfE) who now oversee requests from School Direct Lead Schools and ITT Providers for training places, including School Direct (Salaried) places in certain subjects, so please check the How to Apply section on their website for details.

 We always try to keep all of our information up to date, but things change and so if you see something that isn’t quite correct on this site, we would appreciate you letting us know.